The Symbolic and cancellation-free formulae for Schur elements: The -symbolical formula for Schur elements

-\begin{remark} Geck, Iancu and Malle \cite{GIM} use a clever specialization argument due to Orellana \cite{O} to compute the Schur elements for the cyclotomic Hecke algebras using the Markov trace of the Hecke algebras $H_q(S_n)$, which does not work for degenerate case because the trace form $\tau$ on degenerate cyclotomic Hecke algebras is not a Markov trace.
-It is very interesting to know whether there is a ``degenerate" version Markov trace for degenerate cyclotomic Hecke algebras satisfying the similar properties as that of usual Markov trace.\end{remark}
+\begin{remark} Geck, Iancu and Malle \cite{GIM} have used a clever specialization argument due to Orellana \cite{O} to compute the Schur elements for the cyclotomic Hecke algebra using the Markov trace of the Hecke algebras $H_q(S_n)$, which does not work for dCHA due to that $\tau(1)=0\neq 1$.
+It would be interesting to know whether there is a ``degenerate" version Markov trace for dCHA satisfying the similar properties as that of Markov trace.\end{remark}